keishaleigh/LBYARCHMP2/README.md

 ## Execution Time Results

+Based on the specifications, the timing is measured only for input image sizes with dimensions `width*height = 10*10, 100*100, and 1000*1000`.
+If a 1000*1000 size is not feasible, it may be reduced to a size that the machine can support.
+Additionally, we have included results for 4x3 and 3x4 image sizes to provide more sample data for performance analysis.
 The table below shows the execution time (in seconds) for the conversion function `imgCvtGrayDoubleToInt()` across different image sizes.
 Each result is averaged over 30 runs:

 | **Image Size**      | **Execution Time (seconds)** |
 |----------------------|------------------------------|